 The best way to get acquainted with the Motor City (or any city, for that matter) is on your own two feet.
 As long as you’re not visiting in the dead of winter, downtown Detroit is a perfectly walkable place.

-If you’d like to learn more about Detroit as you stroll, go ahead and sign up for one of the free walking tours with Detroit Experience Factory.
-These only run on Saturday, so if you don’t happen to be in Motown over the weekend you can just follow their excellent map to make your own walking tour of the city.
+If you’d like to learn more about Detroit as you stroll (and are looking for free things to do in Detroit), go ahead and sign up for one of the free walking tours with Detroit Experience Factory.

 2. Detroit Institute of Arts